ajiiz/ajiiz/README.md

 AI-Driven Development enthusiast.

 Working at <a href="https://limur.pl/">Limur</a> as React Developer.<br />
-Freelancing at <a href="https://ludusengine.com/">LudusAI</a> as Fullstack Web Developer.

 Moving forward with my new portfolio website and focusing on developing innovative mobile application.</p>